Can I Declare Bankruptcy Without Any Assets?

 Yes, as long as you qualify for bankruptcy in Ontario, you can have a bankruptcy trustee file (declare) bankruptcy on your behalf, even if you have no assets.

-In a bankruptcy, when there are no assets or equity to divide among the unsecured creditors, they are still required to write off all of your outstanding debt upon the successful completion of your bankruptcy.
+In bankruptcy, when there are no assets or equity to divide among the unsecured creditors, they are still required to write off all of their outstanding debt upon the successful completion of the bankruptcy.

 In Canada, the laws that govern bankruptcy are meant to be fair to everyone involved, the debtor and their unsecured creditors.

-If you have assets, the federal and Ontario governments have identified a number of assets that cannot be seized in a bankruptcy.
-Visit “What Can I Keep if I Declare Bankruptcy in Ontario” for more details.
+If you have assets, the federal and Ontario governments have identified a number of assets that cannot be seized in bankruptcy.
+Visit “How Do I File For Personal Bankruptcy In Ontario?” for more details.

-An important factor in your bankruptcy, is the amount of surplus income you have.
+An important factor in bankruptcy is the amount of surplus income.
 Check out ‘Surplus Income in the Bankruptcy Process’ for more details.

-Your trustee will explain this to you in detail.
+Your licensed insolvency trustee will explain this to you in detail.

 If it is decided that surplus income exists, then you will be required to pay 50% of the surplus into your estate for distribution to your unsecured creditors.